Midsummer, Floda, West SwedenPhoto: Faramarz Gosheh/imagebank.sweden.se

 Swedes love Cinnamon buns, so much so that we have a special Cinnamon bun day 4th October.

-For a truly enchanting experience plan to visit on, or the week before December 13th, when the 400-year old tradition of the ‘queen of light’, St. Lucia, is celebrated with church concerts and processions.
+Visit Sweden on, or before December 13th, when the 400-year old tradition of St. Lucia, is celebrated.

 Traditional Swedish Christmas